Random Matrix Ensembles For Many-Body Quantum Systems: Introduction

+In addition to two-body interactions, realistic Hamiltonians are also characterized by a variety of symmetries (in addition to the number of particles).
+For instance, spin is a good symmetry for mesoscopic systems, parity is a good symmetry for nuclei, and so on.
+There have been a variety of studies exploring varied aspects of embedded ensembles with and without symmetries.
+For further details, we refer the readers to the following papers: bosonic embedded ensembles \cite{Be-01, Be-01a, As-01, As-02, Pa-02, Be-03, Ku-03, Be-03a, Be-11, Ma-12a, Ma-12b, De-13, Ma-15, Ma-15a, Ma-16} and fermionic embedded ensembles \cite{Mo-75, Fr-88, Fl-94, Fl-96, Fl-97, Ho-95, Ze-96, Ja-97, Ge-97, Al-00a, Ma-08, Pa-08, Ma-09, Ma-10a, Ma-10b, Ma-11a, Ma-11, Ma-12, Ma-12b, Ma-15, Ma-15a, Ma-16, Be-16}.
+We restrict our discussion in the present paper to embedded ensembles without symmetries.
+We will only marginally discuss embedded ensembles of distinguishable particles in the context of quantum chaos and its meaning for many-body systems.

 Non-equilibrium dynamics of quantum systems has not been understood in much detail.
 Few attempts have been made to understand thermalization \cite{Ma-11}, transport properties \cite{Ma-15, Be-16} and behavior of survival probability and entropy \cite{Ma-17,Ma-16} using embedded fermionic and bosonic ensembles.
 Going beyond these, we consider the decoherence of a qubit coupled to a random many-body environment.
 The composite state is described by density matrix.
 As qubit is interacting with environment, the reduced density matrix describes the state of qubit.
 The random environment is modeled by realistic fermionic and bosonic embedded ensembles and results are compared with random GOE environment.
-The discussion in this paper will close with new results for decoherence analysis using the embedded ensembles.